Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Key Considerations for RHHI in NR

 \textit{RHHI for lower-limb NR should move toward multi-DoF, full-body interactions to better support complex gait and balance tasks}.
 Recent advances have expanded RHHI to lower-limb applications, ranging from single-DoF ankle movements to more complex gait scenarios using exoskeletons or robotic manipulators.
 However, current implementations are limited by technological constraints.
 Preliminary studies on ankle tracking \cite{short2023haptic} and dyadic exoskeleton therapy \cite{vianello2023exoskeleton, kuccuktabak2023virtual} have focused exclusively on sagittal plane actuation, neglecting essential coronal and transverse plane movements utilized in human motion.
 One approach to address this limitation involves end-effector robots \cite{koh2021exploiting} to mediate lower-limb interactions between therapists and patients.
 Alternatively, cable-based soft exoskeletons, \cite{basla2024enhancing} could facilitate dynamic interactions, though this remains largely unexplored.
 While both strategies improve joint alignment and synchronized movement, they may not provide sufficient power or multi-DoF assistance for more severely impaired patients.
 Future research should prioritize multi-axis RHHI capable of enabling comprehensive lower-limb interactions between users.

 \textit{RHHI must address cost and accessibility challenges without compromising therapeutic effectiveness}.
 A major barrier to the widespread adoption of RHHI in NR is the need for multiple robotic devices, making the infrastructure prohibitively expensive for many clinics and hospitals.
 This financial constraint limits accessibility and practical implementation in routine therapy.
 To mitigate costs, Amato \textit{et al.} \cite{amato2024unidirectional} proposed IMU sensors to replace robotic devices, reducing potential costs at the expense of limiting haptic feedback.
 Similarly, Koh \textit{et al.} \cite{koh2021exploiting} introduced joystick-based control, which reduces costs but can diminish the sense of embodiment.
 Although these approaches offer more affordable options, they come with trade-offs that could impact therapeutic effectiveness.
-Future research should evaluate whether these cost-saving measures adequately compensate for the loss of haptic interaction and embodiment, or if alternative approaches can be developed to balance affordability with functional benefits.
+Future research should evaluate whether these cost-saving measures adequately compensate for the loss of haptic interaction and embodiment, or if alternative approaches can be developed to balance affordability with functional benefits. {At the same time, design under co-creation schemes involving clinicians and engineers ensures patient engagement and adherence to therapies \cite{dobe2023co}.}